 Berry Fruits are a rich source of vitamin C, soluble fibre and antioxidants phytochemicals (proanthocyanidins).

-Apples, bananas, and pears are a rich source of vitamin C and soluble fibre.
+Apples, bananas, and pears are rich sources of vitamin C and soluble fibre.
 Bananas are also a good source of potassium.

 Cherries are a rich source of vitamin C and bioflavonoids.

 Grapes are a rich source of cancer-protective compounds such as flavones, anthocyanins, etc. Grapes are uniquely nourishing and cleansing (particularly a 2-day black grape juice mono fast).

-Papayas are an excellent source of vitamin C and beta carotene, help to regulate bowel function and when eaten with seeds.
+Papayas are an excellent source of vitamin C and beta carotene, which help regulate bowel function when eaten with seeds.
 Help to reduce intestinal parasites such as worms.
 Intestinal tonic.

 Dried fruits are a rich source of iron, antioxidants and fibre (laxative effect).
-Contain concentrated sugar, can give rise to dental caries.
+Containing concentrated sugar can give rise to dental caries.
 Caution: Avoid if suffering from candida or blood sugar problems.

 Nuts and seeds are a powerhouse of protein, essential oils, B complex vitamins, vitamin E, calcium, magnesium, zinc, selenium and manganese.
 Almonds are a rich source of calcium and laetrile (B17) – a potent anti-cancer agent.
 Brazil nuts are rich in selenium; Walnuts contain essential oil; pumpkin seeds are a good source of zinc, and linseeds (soaked overnight) have laxative effects (constipation).

-OILY FISH: salmon, mackerel, sardines, trout and herring are an excellent source of protein, vitamins A, D and E and omega-3 fatty acids which help to lower blood pressure and cholesterol.
+OILY FISH: salmon, mackerel, sardines, trout and herring are excellent sources of protein, vitamins A, D and E and omega-3 fatty acids, which help lower blood pressure and cholesterol.
 Also beneficial for inflammatory conditions such as arthritis and skin conditions.
-Tuna is also an oily fish, but high in mercury.
+Tuna is also an oily fish but high in mercury.
 Do not have more than once per week.

 They provide the highest quality protein, are a rich source of zinc, vitamins A, D, E, B1 and B12.

-Eggs are quite a common cause of the allergy, particularly asthma, and we should not introduce them into a child’s diet before 12 months.
+Eggs are quite a common cause of allergy, particularly asthma, and we should not introduce them into a child’s diet before 12 months.
 Pregnant women, infants, children and the elderly should eat hard-boiled eggs only to avoid Salmonella poisoning.
 Buy organic eggs only – battery eggs are less nutritious and contain antibiotic and hormonal residues from chicken feeds.